 How a Qualified Domestic Relations Order Works in a Divorce

 In a divorce, some marital assets are simpler to divvy up than others.
 Cash, of course, is the easiest.
 Salable property like a house or car isn’t always simple, but fairly it is usually straightforward.
 Retirement savings in employer-sponsored plans, on the other hand, can be very complicated.
 For example, if you liquidate the account in order to divide it, you’ll incur a steep early withdrawal penalty plus owe income taxes.
 However, if you leave it where it is, how does the non-participant spouse get their half, or whatever percentage that’s theirs?

 Enter the qualified domestic relations order (QDRO).
 Issued by a state court or authority, a QDRO establishes that one spouse has a claim to some of the other spouse’s retirement plan accounts.
 A QDRO states the dollar amount or percentage that belongs to the non-participant spouse, called the alternate payee, and the number of payments or time period to which the order applies.

-A QDRO can apply to any retirement account or pension plan governed under the Employee Retirement Income Security Act (ERISA).
-However, IRAs are not covered by ERISA for the purposes of a QDRO.
-Instead, IRAs are split under the typical distribution of marital assets as part of the divorce settlement.
+A QDRO can apply to any retirement or pension account covered by the Employee Retirement Income Security Act (ERISA).
+In other words, you don’t need a QDRO for individual retirement accounts (IRAs), which do not fall under ERISA.
+Instead, IRAs are under the typical distribution of marital assets as part of the divorce settlement.

 Example of a QDRO

-Robert and Susan are getting a divorce.
+Let’s take a look at an example of what a QDRO could look like through a fictional Robert and Susan, who are getting a divorce.
 They have been married for five years and Robert has a 401(k) currently worth $100,000.
 He has had this account for 10 years and it grew by a total of $50,000 (including both contributions and investment interest) during their marriage.

 The court may issue a QDRO under the following terms: